The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-Then reveal their filthy names that they shall be known to me.
-I shall make an example of them, so that the Roman people see what I do to my seditious enemies.
+Then reveal their filthy names, that they shall be known to me.
+I shall make an example of them, so the Roman people see what I do to my seditious enemies.

 AELIUS.

-The names given to me were Cornelius, Pertinax, Eclectus, Laetus and Marcia.
-They are the principal leaders of this conspiracy.
+The names given to me were Cornelius, Pertinax, Eclectus, Laetus, and Marcia.
+They are the principal leaders of the conspiracy.

 COMMODUS.

 They shall be my lambs to slaughter!
-How much I had entrusted them my power and they repaid my generosity, with their inglorious act of treason.
-I once thought about the impecunious people of the insulae as leeches, but worse is the indomitable force of the insatiable greed of the Senate and officials that had worshipped me in public and then backstabbed me in privacy.
+How much I entrusted them with my power—and they repaid my generosity with this inglorious act of treason.
+I once thought the impoverished people of the insulae were leeches, but worse is the indomitable greed of the Senate and those officials who worshipped me in public, and stabbed me in private.

 AELIUS.